 By doing customer research upfront, you capture intelligence that can help you gain a sales and marketing advantage when pitching, creating content marketing and using storytelling with your customers.

-Survey data tells a story in itself that can be used as a roadmap in the sales process, informing the salesperson on what sales triggers and pain points exist, what pitch to use and how to prioritize follow-up.
+Survey data tells a story in itself that can be used as a roadmap in the sales and lead management process, informing the salesperson on what sales triggers and pain points exist, what pitch to use and how to prioritize follow-up.
 For content marketers, the responses to specific survey questions provide clues to what types of assets will be most effective.

-Surveying customers is a powerful way to get the data needed to engage them, build trust with them and ultimately move them closer to the point of purchase.
+Surveying customers is a powerful way to get the account based marketing data needed to engage them, build trust with them and ultimately move them closer to the point of purchase.
 Prospects may be reluctant to share their goals, needs and pain points with a salesperson, as that information can be intimate and proprietary, but they will be willing to open up to a third party in the context of research.